Toronto Public Library: Musical instruments

-Since April 2016, the Parkdale branch has a collection of musical instruments including guitars, violins, keyboards, percussion instruments, and others that can be borrowed for free with a library card.
+Since April 2016, the Parkdale, Downsview and York Woods branches have a collection of musical instruments including guitars, violins, keyboards, percussion instruments, and others that can be borrowed for free with a library card.
 Since then, the Musical Instrument Lending Libraries have expanded to the Downsview and York Woods branches.

 tpl:map

-Adult residents of Toronto can reserve a pass to a number of Toronto attractions with their library cards — one pass each per year to each participating destination.
-On the first of each month, a limited number of dates become available for the succeeding month (i.e. September passes become available on August 1), and eligible card holders make a reservation for a specific date.
+Adult residents of Toronto can reserve a pass to a number of Toronto attractions with their library cards — one pass per attraction, per year to each participating destination.
+On the first Wednesday of each month, at 2:00 PM EST, a limited number of dates become available for the succeeding month (i.e. September passes become available in August), and eligible card holders make a reservation for a specific date.
 The number of visitors who can share a pass varies according to the attraction.
 Passes for popular sites, such as the Toronto Zoo, the ROM (Royal Ontario Museum) and the Ontario Science Centre, are often in very high demand.

 Technology

 The Toronto Public Library technology services include public access computers and free wireless internet access in all branches.
 The Library also provides access to e-books, music, movies, and other electronic collections.
-All libraries also include at least one black-and-white printer where users are charged $0.15 per page.
-The Toronto Reference Library holds the only public colour printer in the system.
-The Toronto Public Library website allows users to reserve materials and have them transferred to the user's preferred branch.
+All libraries also include at least one multifunction device capable of printing, scanning or photocopying.
+Scanning services to email are provided at no cost.
+The Toronto Public Library website allows users to reserve materials and have them transferred to a patron's selected branch.

-The library also operates a Dial-a-Story telephone hotline, which reads stories to children in sixteen languages.
+The library also operates a 24/7 Dial-a-Story telephone hotline, which reads stories to children in sixteen languages.

-The library system uses NFC pads on each book where users only need to place the book on a table and checks out without scanning.
+The library system uses NFC/RFID pads on each item, where users only need to place the item on a reader pad, allowing them to be checked out without scanning a barcode.

-Ten branches of the Toronto Public Library also house Digital Innovation Hubs, where patrons can reserve a workstation or equipment and attend workshops to bring new and emerging technology to the community.
+Thirteen branches of the Toronto Public Library also house Digital Innovation Hubs, where patrons can reserve a workstation or equipment and attend workshops to bring new and emerging technology to the community.

 In 2018, the Fabrication Studio opened at the newly renovated North York Central branch.
 This space includes sewing machines, a serger, an embroidery machine, a button maker, and a vinyl printer/cutter.
-They also offer free classes on using the equipment and other fabrication-related topics like knitting and crochet, embroidery, and watercolor painting.
+They also offer free classes on using the equipment and other fabrication-related topics like knitting and crochet, embroidery, and watercolour painting.